 Table of Contents

-The inadequate production of thyroid hormone in newborn infants is considered congenital hypothyroidism, which may occur as a result of an inborn error in the thyroid metabolism, iodine deficiency, or an anatomic defect in the thyroid gland.
-Early diagnosis and treatment of congenital hypothyroidism can decrease the morbidity and complications from the condition.
+Congenital hypothyroidism may occur as a result of an inborn error of the thyroid metabolism, iodine deficiency, or a structural defect in the thyroid gland.

 Anatomic defects of the thyroid gland

 The thyroid gland develops from the 4th branchial pouch in the buccopharyngeal cavity during the 4th to 10th week of gestation.
 It later migrates toward the neck to rest at its anatomic position.
 An error in the migration or formation of the thyroid tissue (dysplasia, aplasia, or ectopy) may result in congenital hypothyroidism.